What is a conceptual framework? Definition, theory and example

 Conceptual Framework: this article explains the conceptual framework, also called a conceptual model, in a practical way.

-This article explains the Conceptual Framework, also called a Conceptual Model in a practical way.
-After reading you will understand the basics of this powerful problem solving and analytic tool.
+Next to what it is, also the advantages important variables combined with an example are been shared in this article.
+After reading it, you will understand the basics of this powerful problem solving and analytic tool.

-A Conceptual framework is a visual representation that helps to illustrate the expected relationship between cause and effect in a financial context.
-It is also called a Conceptual Model or research model.
+It is also called a conceptual model or research model.
 Different variables and the assumed relationships between those variables are included in the model and reflect the expectations.

-A Conceptual Framework is a tool that is used before to a study.
-This makes a Conceptual Framework an analytical tool.
+This framework is a tool that is used prior to a study.
+This makes a conceptual framework an analytical tool.
 It is used to make conceptual distinctions and bring together different ideas.
-Strong Conceptual Frameworks lead to actual realisation of the intended objective.
+Strong conceptual frameworks lead to an actual realisation of the intended objective.